-At full build-out the proposed project would result in development exceeding 50 residential dwelling units and 20,000 square feet of recreation space, which are the adopted thresholds for conducting an Air Impact Assessment (AIA) in accordance with District Rule 9510 (Indirect Source Review).
-District Rule 9510 was adopted to reduce the impact of NOX and provide emission reductions needed by the SJVAPCD to demonstrate attainment of the federal PM10 standard and contributed reductions that assist in attaining federal ozone standards.
-Rule 9510 also contributes toward attainment of state standards for these pollutants.
-The rule places application and emission reduction requirements on development projects meeting applicability criteria in order to reduce emissions through onsite mitigation, offsite SJVAPCD-administered projects, or a combination of the two.
-Compliance with SJVAPCD Rule 9510 reduces the emissions impacts through incorporation of onsite measures as well as payment of an offsite fee that funds emission reduction projects in the Air Basin.
+At full build-out the proposed project would result in development exceeding 2,000 square feet of commercial space, which is the adopted thresholds for conducting an Air Impact Assessment (AIA) in accordance with District Rule 9510 (Indirect Source Review).
+District Rule 9510 was adopted to reduce the impact of NOX and provides emission reductions needed by the SJVAPCD to demonstrate attainment of the federal PM10 standard and contributed reductions that assist in attaining federal ozone standards.
+Rule 9510 also contributes toward attainment of State standards for these The rule places application and emission reduction requirements on development projects meeting applicability criteria in order to reduce emissions through onsite mitigation, offsite SJVAPCD-administered projects, or a combination of the two.
+Compliance with SJVAPCD Rule 9510 reduces the emissions impacts through incorporation of onsite measures and/or through payment of an offsite fee that funds emission reduction projects in the Air Basin.
 The emissions analysis for Rule 9510 is detailed and is dependent on the exact project design that is expected to be constructed or installed.
 Compliance with Rule 9510 is separate from the CEQA process, though the control measures used to comply with Rule 9510 may be used to mitigate significant air quality impacts.

 The San Joaquin Valley Air Pollution Control District has received an application for Indirect Source Review (ISR) and has approved the Air Impact Assessment for the proposed project.
-While no provision of District Rule 9510 requires action or enforcement by the City of Fresno, the proposed project will be required to comply with the resultant requirements of the Air Impact Assessment as dictated by the Air District and as included within the mitigation measures included within the Mitigation Monitoring and Reporting Program attached hereto.
+While no provision of District Rule 9510 requires action or enforcement by the City of Fresno, the proposed project will be required to comply with the resultant requirements of the Air Impact Assessment as dictated by the Air District and as included within the mitigation measures included within the Project Specific Mitigation Monitoring and Reporting Program attached hereto.